Hrishikesh-Thakkar/quicknode-demo/README.md

 Time Taken to Deploy Using Infura: 18.241 seconds

 ## Conclusion
-Using Quicknode is drastically faster at deployment nearly 38% more than other.
+Using Quicknode is drastically faster at deployment nearly 38% more than the other.